|Guided Safaris is Independently Marketed by Far and Wild Safaris cc|

-Far and Wild Safaris guide will collect you after your breakfast from your overnight accommodation in Durban or from the King Shaka International Airport and travel along the scenic Dolphin Coast and into rural Zululand, to the "big 5" Hluhluwe uMfolozi Park where we will spend three nights at Hilltop Camp.
-The accommodation at Hilltop Camp is in brick under thatch chalets, each bedroom with its own private bathroom, hand-basin and toilet.
-Each chalet is also equipped with a fridge.
+We will collect you after breakfast from your overnight accommodation in Durban (or from the King Shaka International Airport near Durban) and travel along the Dolphin Coast and into rural Zululand, to the “big 5” Hluhluwe/Umfolozi Park where we would spend two nights at Hilltop Camp.
+The accommodation here is in a chalet, each with its own private bathroom/washbasin and toilet.
+These chalets are also equipped with a fridge.

 |Hilltop Camp, Hluhluwe iMfolozi Park|

-This morning, more game viewing follows as we leave the Hluhluwe iMfolozi Park to arrive in time for lunch in St. Lucia.
-We will check into our lodge and then visit the eastern shores of Lake St. Lucia, heading to Cape Vidal, game viewing all the while.
-After a visit to the beach we would continue on the circular route for a game drive before returning to our lodge.
+This morning, more game viewing follows as we leave the Hluhluwe/Umfolozi Park to arrive in St. Lucia in time for lunch.
+We will check into our overnight accommodation and then visit the Eastern Shores of Lake St. Lucia, heading to Cape Vidal, game viewing all the while.
+After a visit to the beach we would continue the circular route for a game drive before returning to our lodge.
 Animals that may be seen here include kudu, reedbuck, zebra, waterbuck and other antelope species, black and white rhino, elephant and on the odd occasion, leopard.

 The iSimangaliso Wetland Park has both one of the largest estuary systems in Africa and the continent's southernmost coral reefs.
 In granting it World Heritage status in 1999, the World Heritage Committee noted the park's "exceptional biodiversity, including some 521 bird species".
 Situated on the central Zululand coast of KwaZulu-Natal, the park is made up of 13 adjoining protected areas with a total size of 234 566 hectares.
 Its remarkable biodiversity is a result of the park's location between subtropical and tropical Africa, as well as its coastal setting.
 The iSimangaliso Wetland Park has its origins in the St Lucia Game Reserve, declared in 1895 and made up of the large lake and its islands.
 St Lucia Park was proclaimed in 1939, containing land around the estuary and a strip of about one kilometre around most of the lake shore.